Nikolai Knyzhov

-Nikolai Alexandrovich Knyzhov (Николай Александрович Кныжов; born 20 March 1998) is a Russian professional ice hockey defenceman for the Abbotsford Canucks of the American Hockey League (AHL).
-He previously played for the San Jose Sharks of the National Hockey League (NHL) and SKA Saint Petersburg of the Kontinental Hockey League (KHL).
+Nikolai Alexandrovich Knyzhov (Николай Александрович Кныжов; born 20 March 1998) is a Russian professional ice hockey defenceman who is currently under contract to SKA Saint Petersburg of the Kontinental Hockey League (KHL).
+He previously played for the San Jose Sharks of the National Hockey League (NHL).

 Playing career

 Knyzhov first played as a youth in his native Russia with hometown club, Energia Kemerovo, before moving to North America to play amateur junior hockey in Phoenix, Arizona with the Phoenix Firebirds and Jr. Coyotes.
 He was selected 41st overall in the 2015 CHL Import Draft by the Regina Pats of the Western Hockey League (WHL).
 He joined the Pats in the 2015–16 season, registering just one assist in 19 games, before being placed on waivers by the team and opting to return the United States, playing with the Springfield Jr. Blues and Austin Bruins in the North American Hockey League (NAHL).

 Knyzhov left the Bruins to return to his native Russia, agreeing to play within the SKA Saint Petersburg junior program.
 In the 2017–18 season, Knyzhov made his professional debut with SKA-Neva in the Supreme Hockey League (VHL).
 He appeared in 33 games from the blueline, adding two goals and six points in the second tier VHL.
 Continuing with SKA-Neva in the 2018–19 season, Knyzhov as a defensive defenseman appeared in 46 games with five points.
 He was recalled by SKA Saint Petersburg and made his Kontinental Hockey League debut, in a 7–1 victory over Dinamo Riga on 26 January 2019.
 He was returned to SKA-Neva after three scoreless games, and made 11 playoff appearances.

 On 2 July 2019, Knyzhov returned to North America after he was signed by the San Jose Sharks to a three-year, entry-level contract.
 After attending his first training camp with the Sharks, Knyzhov was assigned to begin the 2019–20 season with their American Hockey League (AHL) affiliate, the San Jose Barracuda.
 He played in 33 games with the Barracuda scoring one goal and five points, showing a sound defensive game, while paired with Nick DeSimone or Nicolas Meloche.
 Knyzhov was recalled by the injury-hit Sharks on 7 March 2020.
 He made his NHL debut that night in a 2–1 overtime loss to the Ottawa Senators.
 He appeared in three games before the NHL suspended the season due to the COVID-19 pandemic on March 12, 2020, and since the Sharks were a not in the contention for a playoff spot at the time, they were not invited to the qualifying round for the 2020 Stanley Cup playoffs.